VAT registrations and simplications in Italy

 - Format (excludes 2 letter alpha prefix): 1 block of 11 digits

 Italian fiscal representative

 Non-EU businesses must appoint an Italian fiscal representative when registering for VAT purposes in Italy.
 Like other EU countries, the fiscal representative is jointly and severally liable for the tax debts of the company.

 In practice, where a fiscal representative is appointed, this representative may require a bank guarantee to cover the risk of tax liabilities imposed by the Italian authorities.
 This guarantee is different from the bank guarantee required when requesting a VAT refund.

 EU businesses can register directly for VAT purposes.
 This means that the legal representative of the company can sign the registration form without any local Italian involvement.
 UK companies can also register directly for VAT purposes, not requiring the appointment of a fiscal representative.

 Contact us if you need more information on Italian registration requirements for EU and non-EU companies.

 Italian VAT groups

-Currently, there is only an administrative simplification for VAT groups in Italy.
+The joint VAT registration is an administrative simplification for VAT groups in Italy.
 Group members can net off their VAT credits and debits into one consolidated annual VAT return.
 However, intra-group transactions are subject to VAT and each member maintains an individual VAT number.
-The Italian government announced plans to introduce VAT group simplifications as part of the 2017 Budget law.
-According to the announcement, Italy would disregard VAT on intra-group transactions and consolidate all VAT numbers into one single registration.
-The authorities still need to clarify several details on this VAT group proposal.
-Please contact us if you want to receive the latest information about applicable VAT group rules in Italy.
+The parent company uses its own VAT number to identify the group.

 Italian consignment and call-off stock